sboez/Lost_Mechanics_Test/README.md

 :space_invader: **Phaser :** It's the first time I'm working with this framework.
 It was very fun, intuitive for the gameplay, most challenging for update variables because each scene is independent.

-:iphone: **Mobile :** I had some trouble to find a way for fullscreen on mobile device.
-I followed [this method](http://browsergameshub.com/scale-html5-games-on-any-device/)
+:iphone: **Mobile :** I had some trouble to find a way for fullscreen on mobile device, I have side borders and I couldn't find a good method.

 ## Assets